carbon-io/carbond/doc/GettingStarted.md

 }
 ```

-**Defining the API**

-Here comes the magic.
+Next we define the API.
+Here is where the magic is.
 Create a file called HelloService.js

 ```node
 var o = require('maker').o(module, true)